• Skip to main content

 Tips for the crêpes batter:

-1. Why should you refrigerate the batter?
-This helps the flour to hydrate, and the gluten relax.
-The result is super tender crêpes.
+1. Refrigerate the batter This helps the flour to hydrate, and the gluten relaxes resulting in super tender crêpes.

 Tips for making the crêpes:

-1. Use a ¼ cup for consistency.
-This is my biggest tip for achieving consistent layers.
+1. Use a ¼ cup for consistent layers.
 A ¼ cup of batter makes the perfect 23cm/9inch crêpe.
 A ¼ cup of whipped cream provides the perfect amount between each layer.
-Using the same amount will ensure a completely professional-looking layer cake that looks straight off the counter of your local bakery.
+Using the same amount will ensure a professional, bakery-style layer cake.

-2. Use 2 pans to make the crêpes.
-Speed up making the crêpes by using two pans at a time.
+2. Use 2 pans to make the crêpes to speed up the process.
 You won't be able to leave the stove for a second, but it will halve the time needed to make the crêpes!

 4. Don't throw the first crêpes.
 Often the first crêpes you make won't turn out perfectly as it's the one that essentially seasons the pan.
 Don't chuck it.
-Use it as the first layer on your serving plate, and you'll never know that it was less than imperfect.
+Use it as the first layer on your serving plate.

 Tips for assembling:

 1. Cool the crêpes before layering.
-The crêpes must all be at room temperature before you start layering them with the cream.
+They must be at room temperature before you start layering them with the cream.
 You'll end up with a soupy mess otherwise.
 Not ideal!

-2. Refrigerate the cake.
+2. Refrigerate the crêpes cake.
 This allows the cream to be set in place, thus creating a secure bond and stability between the layers.
-If you don't refrigerate the cake, you'll find the layers slipping and sliding, making it near impossible to cut neatly.
-It also helps the flavours infuse together, resulting in a tastier cake.
+It also helps the flavours infuse together, resulting in a tastier crêpes cake.

 crepes cake cross section with cake on cake stand.

 • Refrigerate the batter for up to 48 hours before you make the crêpes.
-Just give the batter a quick stir before using.
+Just give the batter a quick stir before using it.

 • Wrap cooled cooked crêpes in plastic wrap and store in the refrigerator for up to four days.

-• Due to it being stabilised with powdered sugar, the sweetened whipped cream will last up to four days in the refrigerator.
+• Due to it being stabilized with powdered sugar, the sweetened whipped cream will last up to four days in the refrigerator.

 • The vanilla crêpe cake will last 2 to 3 days in the refrigerator if wrapped well in plastic wrap.
 Brûlée the sugar just before serving.